Membership — Schools

 for Student Filmmakers.

 Whether your school is in the United States or on the other side of the world, HSCA welcomes you.
-We currently have Chapters across four continents and eight countries — and our international community is growing every semester.
+We currently have Chapters across four continents and seven countries — and our international community is growing every semester.

 Wherever you are, our mission is the same: recognizing and supporting the next generation of filmmakers.